A Policy Optimization Method Towards Optimal-time Stability: Discussion

 \subsection{Comparing with Baselines}

 In this part, we evaluate the optimality and stability of our methods and baselines.
-The results demonstrate \textbf{ALAC} outperforms baselines.
+According to the definition of \textit{optimal-time stability} in Eq. \eqref{opt}, we use the accumulated cost as the metric of optimality and the stability constraint violations as the stability metric in a testing episode (further details can be found in Appendix \ref{ana_comp}).
+The results demonstrate that \textbf{ALAC} achieves the lowest accumulated cost and stability violations.
 To fairly evaluate the performance of the methods mentioned above, we run the experiments over 5 rollouts and 5 seeds for all algorithms.
-We use the accumulated cost in a testing episode as the metric of optimality and the stability constraint violations as the stability metric.
-Although the metric of stability violations depends on each algorithm's design, the best value should be close to 0.
 Table \ref{table:comparison} shows the performance on all tasks, and the training curves for different algorithms are in Appendix \ref{ana_comp}.
-Results confirm that \textbf{ALAC} outperforms state-of-the-art baselines on all tasks except for \textbf{Cartpole-cost}, \textbf{Humanoid-cost} and \textbf{Minitaur-cost} where our method doesn't outperform \textbf{SAC-cost} and \textbf{TNLF}, respectively.
-Furthermore, although \textbf{LAC$^*$} using tighter constraints achieves comparable performance with our method in contrast to \textbf{LAC}, the stability violations in \textbf{LAC$^*$} remain at a high level on some tasks.
+Although \textbf{LAC$^*$} using tighter constraints achieves comparable performance with our method in contrast to \textbf{LAC}, the stability violations in \textbf{LAC$^*$} remain at a high level on many tasks.
 Admittedly, \textbf{TNLF} achieves lower cost than \textbf{ALAC} on \textbf{Minitaur-cost}, but \textbf{TNLF} converges to suboptimal policies on many tasks.
-According to Figure \ref{figure:app_compare}, we notice that \textbf{TNLF} satisfies the stability constraints quickly during the training.
-Nevertheless, the reason is that the trained Lyapunov function is close to 0 quickly.
-To this end, it does not provide dense guidance for the policy, thus leading it to a suboptimal solution.
-To recap, \textbf{ALAC} strikes an efficient balance between the optimality and stability of the system.
+According to Figure \ref{figure:app_compare}, we notice that in \textbf{TNLF} the trained Lyapunov function is close to 0 quickly.
+Hence, it does not provide dense guidance for the policy, thus leading it to a suboptimal solution.